8bitmcu/ServerManager/README.md

 # Server Manager (SM)

-SM is yet another web interface to manage a dedicated Assetto Corsa server.
-This project differs from others in which it uses presets to create events.
+SM is a very flexible web interface used to manage a dedicated Assetto Corsa server.

+Features:

+ - Supports both Windows and Linux
+ - Single executable file, no external dependencies

 ## Running on Linux